Zoroaster (1818 ship): Career

 Zoroaster disappears from Lloyd's Register and the Register of Shipping after 1830.
 She next appeared in Singapore.
 An advertisement gave her masters name as Patton.
 He managed Zoroaster with his wife.
 She sailed with him on her last two voyages.
-When her crew deserted at Sumatra in early 1836 on what would be her last voyage Mrs. Patton left Zoroaster, sailed to Penang on another vessel, and there recruited a new crew of lascars.
+When her crew deserted at Sumatra in early 1836, on what would be her last voyage Mrs. Patton left Zoroaster, sailed to Penang on another vessel, and there recruited a new crew of lascars.
 When his crew deserted, Patton complained to the local rajah who investigated.
 The rajah found that the crew complained that Patton was cruel, beating them, and having beaten one lascar to death.
 Their wages were always six to seven months in arrears, and he withheld their provisions.

 Fate

 Zoroasters crew mutinied, murdered the captain, his wife, and the chief officer, and scuttled the vessel on or before 3 September 1836.
 By some reports Zoroaster was on a voyage from "Pilen" to China.

 The mutiny took place off the coast of Sumatra near Aceh.
 The mutineers scuttled Zoroaster and landed at Kreung (or Kerong) Raja.
 They claimed that they had been shipwrecked but the local rajah soon found out about the mutiny.
-He did not, however, arrest them, or hand them over to the EIC's schooner Zephyr when she came looking for them.
+He did not, however, arrest them, or hand them over to the East India Company's schooner Zephyr when it came looking for them.
 One of the mutineers reported that Zoroaster had had special ports cut into her sides to facilitate the loading of lumber.
 These had facilitated her scuttling.